Courses | Organization and LeadershipSkip to content Skip to main navigation

 ORLJ 5045 Organizational dynamics and theory

 Prerequisite: ORLJ 4005 or equivalent.
 Study of organizations as total systems with consideration of different types of organizations.
-Emphasis on the impact of such dimensions as mission, strategy, structure, culture, systems, and leadership on individual and organizational performance and vice versa.
-Organizational change is also addressed.
+Organizational change is examined through the impact of such dimensions as mission, strategy, structure, culture, systems, and leadership on individual and organizational performance.

 ORLJ 5046 Intercultural communications in organizational contexts: Theory, issues, and practices